Elation -

-The $300m Elation is one of a series of Carnival Cruise Lines Fantasy cruise liners, of which eight vessels have been constructed at Kvaerner Masa Yard in Helsinki, Finland.
+The $300m Elation is one of a series of Carnival Cruise Lines Fantasy cruise liners, of which eight vessels were constructed at the Kvaerner Masa Yard in Helsinki, Finland.
 These fantasy-class vessels form the longest single series of cruise liners ever built.
 Elation was delivered in 1998.
-Sister ships are: Fantasy (delivered 1990), Ecstasy (1991), Sensation (1993), Fascination (1994), Imagination (1995), Inspiration (1996) and Paradise (1998).

 DESIGN

-Carnival's Elation is the world's first cruise ship to feature the unique electric azimuthing Azipod propulsion system which, unlike conventional propulsion, pulls a ship through the water rather than pushes it.
-During sea trials, the Elation achieved an 8% increase in propulsion efficiency versus Carnival's existing Fantasy class ships, which should result in fuel savings of approximately 40t per week.
-A dramatic improvement in manoeuvrability was also noted, with the vessel's turning circle diameter at full speed reduced by approximately 30% over previous fantasy-class vessels.
+Carnival’s Elation was the world’s first cruise ship to feature the unique electric azimuthing Azipod propulsion system which, unlike conventional propulsion, pulls a ship through the water rather than pushes it.
+During sea trials, the Elation achieved an 8% increase in propulsion efficiency versus Carnival’s existing Fantasy class ships, which has resulted in fuel savings of approximately 40t per week.
+A dramatic improvement in manoeuvrability was also noted, with the vessel’s turning circle diameter at full speed reduced by approximately 30% over previous fantasy-class vessels.

 FACILITIES

-The general layout of the vessel mainly follows that of previous ships in the series.
-Crew accommodation, the ship's stores, laundry etc. and the ship's machinery spaces are below Deck 4.
+The general layout of the vessel follows that of previous ships in the series, with crew accommodation, stores, and machinery spaces below Deck 4.
 Decks 4 to 7 are passenger cabin decks.
+Total passenger capacity is 2,594 with 920 crew.

-On Deck 8, the Atlantic deck, are the two main dining rooms, the imagination restaurant forward and the inspiration restaurant aft, with the galley in-between.
-The two-deck high main show lounge, the mikado, seating more than 1,000 guests, is placed forward.
-On the same deck are the duke's piano bar, the Mark Twain library, the card room and the galleria shopping mall, and aft, behind the inspiration restaurant, there is a conference room.
-The Elation is the first Carnival vessel to have this dedicated facility to accommodate small meetings and incentive groups.
+On the Atlantic deck are the two main dining rooms: the imagination restaurant (forward) and the inspiration restaurant (aft), separated by a galley.
+The two-deck main show lounge, the mikado, seats more than 1,200 guests.
+Also on the same deck are Duke’s piano bar, the Mark Twain library, a card room and the galleria shopping mall.
+There is also a conference room with a 100-guest capacity.

-A children's world is now on the sports deck (Deck 12), and has been expanded to offer youngsters a spacious, engaging activity centre with computer and video games, playground equipment and crafts.
+A children’s world has now been installed on the sports deck (Deck 12), and was expanded to offer youngsters a spacious, engaging activity centre with computer and video games, playground equipment and crafts.

 PROPULSION